corybrunson/bitriad/vignettes/southern_women.md

 ### Global clustering coefficients

-The classical (global) clustering coefficient for a one-mode network may be defined either as the proportion of "wedges" that are "closed" or as the ratio of (three times) the number of "triangles" to the number of "wedges".
+The classical (global) clustering coefficient for a one-mode network may be defined as the proportion of "wedges" that are "closed".
 Here wedges are 2-paths, distinguished by the relative positions of the nodes but not by their progression, and a wedge is considered closed if its end nodes are tied.
-(To avoid confusion i won't get into the other definition.)
 Since every triad of three edges counts thrice as a closed wedge, we can compute the clustering coefficient of the one-mode projection directly from the simple census:

 ```r